 Days of sadness, anger, and fear will come and go as they do for us all; you’ll know by now that the high of drugs will only make sadness into despair, anger into hatred, and fear into terror.
 It is the highs of life, real life, that we should all keep on reaching toward.

-The True Highs Of Nature:
+The True Highs Of Nature

-- Family: Above all else, there is the one true and constant presence in our lives that exists in family.
-Near or distant, we know what it feels like to lose someone, and just as we know this feeling well, our family members know what it’s like to lose US.
+- Family: Above all else, there is the one true and constant presence in our lives that exists in the family.
+Near or distant, we know what it feels like to lose someone, and just as we know this feeling well, our family members know what it’s like to lose the US.
 Getting back the family vibe or forming new bonds that perhaps were never there, can keep us supported for the rest of our lives.
 Once the bridges are repaired and new ones built, the extraordinary feeling of love and deeply-rooted kinship provides a much greater feeling than that of a drug-induced high.

-Remember: It is the drug-induced high that damages family.
+Remember: It is the drug-induced high that damages the family.
 It is the natural high that keeps it together.

 - Love: Yes, love.
-Just as family provides something of meaning and substance to our lives, finding love holds us up after the darkness of drug addiction clears.
+Just as a family provides something of meaning and substance to our lives, finding love holds us up after the darkness of drug addiction clears.
 This is not to say that we should lean heavily on a mate for emotional support through our struggles, rather that we should hold tightly to what it feels like to be loved for our true selves.
 The amazing thing about leaving drugs behind and finding the person we want to spend forever with is that this bond can be the bond that keeps us wanting with all our souls to remain clean.
 The happiness, familiarity, chance to marry, own a home, have children, and share lasting, meaningful memories– these are dreams to strive toward and happily-ever-afters to warm us in a way that drugs never, ever can.